-In Eastleigh we would also consider the following people to be vulnerable:
+In Eastleigh Borough we would also consider the following people to be vulnerable to the risks of gambling:

 - Those who are dependent for a source of income on somebody who gambles more than they want to or beyond their means - Those who are employed by gambling operators and have regular contact with gambling - Those aged 16-29. - Habitual players of gaming machines.